axolotlsAxolotl Water Parameters: Safe Ranges, Testing, and Correction Protocol for Every Reading

 pH and ammonia toxicity

 The relationship between pH and ammonia toxicity is one of the most important interactions in axolotl water chemistry.
-Ammonia exists in water in two forms: toxic unionized ammonia (NH3) and less toxic ammonium ion (NH4+).
+Ammonia exists in water in two forms: toxic unionized ammonia (NH3) and far less toxic ammonium ion (NH4+).
 The proportion that exists as the toxic form increases with higher pH and higher temperature.

 pH and the nitrogen cycle

-The beneficial bacteria that convert ammonia to nitrite and nitrite to nitrate (Nitrosomonas and Nitrospira/Nitrobacter) function most efficiently between pH 7.0 and 8.0.
-Below pH 6.5, bacterial activity slows.
-The WSAVA presentation notes that biofilter activity is inhibited below pH 5.0 (VIN), and established aquarium science confirms that the cycle can stall entirely below pH 6.0, allowing ammonia to accumulate even in a tank with mature biological filtration.
-This creates a dangerous feedback loop: low pH slows the cycle, ammonia builds, and the axolotl’s health deteriorates.
+The beneficial bacteria that convert ammonia to nitrite and nitrite to nitrate (Nitrosomonas and Nitrospira species) function most efficiently between pH 7.0 and 8.0.
+Below pH 6.5 bacterial activity slows, and below pH 6.0 the cycle can stall entirely, allowing ammonia to accumulate even in a tank with mature biological filtration.
+This creates a dangerous feedback loop where low pH slows the cycle, ammonia builds, and the axolotl’s health deteriorates.
+KH (carbonate hardness, covered below) buffers pH against crashes; tanks with KH below 3 dKH are at risk of sudden pH drops that can stall the cycle overnight.

 Why must ammonia always read zero?